-So you’ve got strong video content for your YouTube channel.
+You’ve got strong video content for your YouTube channel.
 Nice.
 Unfortunately, when it comes to getting eyes on your channel, creating quality content is only half the race.
 The good news is, you’ve already got the car.
 You just need to fine-tune the engine.
+Let’s find out How to win at YoutTube.

 Ok, so we’re not mechanics.
 But we do know that making a few tweaks beneath the bonnet of your video vehicle can have a huge impact on your view count.
 Here’s where you should be looking to improve: